A/N1 Here we are at the end. My thanks to michaelfmx. He made the story better.

 "No, Graham, he's not.
-He's not the type you think is my type.
+He's not the type you think is my type, true.
 It turns out my type is tall, lanky, thoroughly good computer geniuses.
 Admittedly, not an easy type to find—but so worth it when you do."
 She smiled at Chuck and he smiled back with a touch of embarrassment.
 He then turned his attention to Graham.

 "What do we think we are doing?
 Well, Langston, I brought you here so that I could say this to your face.
-I appreciate that you would like to have the project and the Vector and even me, but the answer on all three is: 'Sorry, but no, thank you.'"
+I appreciate that you would like to have the project and the Vortex and even me, but the answer on all three is: 'Sorry, but no, thank you.'"

 "Bartowski, I asked—but I'm not really asking.
 I'm the Director of the CIA, and you will…give me what I want."
 Graham said this with perfect matter-of-factness, perfect assurance.